san-sei/documents/content/en/docs/individuals/quick-start.md

 ## Other accounts

 In the same way, you can protect all other FIDO-enabled account using security key by visiting security option of your online account.

-## Tap-n-Go option

-IDmelon solution comes with Tap-n-Go option when working IDmelon Reader.
-No need to install software on the PC.